 409. This scenario assumes a permanent 1.0 percent increase in total factor productivity (TFP), which could be as a result of policies that promote technological innovation and adoption or improvements in resource allocation.
 An increase in TFP would lead to permanent increase in GDP of 0.32 percent initially, with a gradual increase to 1.13 percent in the long run (2035) compared to the baseline (Figure 5.9).
 Given the efficiency gains in production, inflation initially comes down and then it converges to zero.
-Moreover, a TFP shock increases expected profits and subsequently leads to an even greater increase in output, while public debt experiences a long-run decrease of 1.61 percent.
+Moreover, a TFP shock increases expected profits and subsequently leads to an even greater increase in private investment.
+Household consumption increases as wages rise due to an increase in output, while public debt experiences a long-run decrease of 1.61 percent.
 This scenario shows the overall positive effects of TFP increases in the economy, with benefits for households, firms, and the overall fiscal balance.